TommyGermanyRetro/MSXRetroThings/README.md

 Now, 40 years later, I got a <a href="https://www.msx.org/wiki/Spectravideo_SVI-728">SVI 728</a> and a  <a href="https://www.ebay.de/sch/i.html?item=332817640567&rt=nc&_trksid=p4429486.m145687.l2562&_ssn=fractal2000">memory mapper / sd card cartridge</a> from the bay and also a <a href="https://www.8bits4ever.net/product-page/sxe-msx2-fpga-computer">SX-E MSX2+</a> and started over.

-I had a lot of chips in my basket like Z80 PIO, 8255, 8254, SJA1000, PCF8584 etc. The results are several MSX cartridges, ROM code and RC2014 cards which I would like to show you here as retro and nerdy stuff for own developments or just for gambling.
+I had a lot of chips in my basket like Z80 PIO, 8255, 8254, SJA1000, PCF8584 etc. The results are several MSX cartridges, ROM code and <a href="https://rc2014.co.uk/">RC2014 cards</a> which I would like to show you here as retro and nerdy stuff for own developments or just for gambling.

 Some of the software stuff comes from KONAMIMAN, especially the UNAPI structure and also the memory allocation in basic for working areas in RAM.
 Please have a look at his <a href="https://www.konamiman.com/msx/msx-e.html">git</a> for further information.